Terms and Conditions

 Dealing With Subject Access Requests

 Data subjects must make a formal request for information we hold about them.
 This must be made in writing or by email to firstname.lastname@example.org.
-Employees who receive a written request should forward it to their line manager immediately.

 When receiving telephone enquiries, we will require that the caller put their request in writing and that they supply sufficient evidence of their identity in support of that request.